Guide to Narcissistic Victim Syndrome

 Despite being in a relationship with the narcissist, victims may feel profoundly lonely, as the narcissist is often incapable of providing genuine emotional support, understanding, or empathy.

-6. Doubting the Abuse Happened
+6. Doubting the Abuse that happened

 Due to the manipulative tactics used by the narcissist, victims may question their own experiences and memories, wondering if the abuse was real or if they are overreacting.